neha-nayeem/sql-challenge/README.md

 For the bonus section, we had to import our SQL database into Pandas using SQLAlchemy and generate visualizations of the data.

 * The script is called `bonus-analysis.ipynb` and was coded using Pandas, Matplotlib, os, decouple, sqlalchemy, NumPy and SciPy libraries.

-* The database url was created in an environment variable to protect the database password.
+* The database url was created in an environment variable using the [python-decouple](https://pypi.org/project/python-decouple/) library to protect the database password.
+Decouple simplifies the process of storing and retrieving parameters from the environment.

 * Only three relevant tables were read into Pandas dataframes using  `read_sql_table()`: salary, employees, and titles, after which these dataframes were used to plot data.

 #### Create a histogram to visualize the most common salary ranges for employees